hacdias/hacdias.com/content/2023/05/06/visit-to-the-spoorwegmuseum/index.md

 ![](https://cdn.hacdias.com/media/d306897e8634fa980a19b1b6edead5752e15938dfbc43742f6b32c194203e867.gif?class=pixelated+left+train-gif)

 Today, I visited the [Spoorwegmuseum](https://www.spoorwegmuseum.nl/), which literally translates to *Railway Museum*.
 As you can imagine, many historical wagons 🚃 and locomotives 🚂.
 This is among my all-time favorite museums.
 Last year, when I visited for the first time, I forgot my camera.
 In addition, I did not manage to visit everything.
 Now, I was back and with a camera and more time.

 <!--more-->

-<p class='dn'>This article contains a lot of image grids and custom CSS, so it is better viewed on the original website.</p>
+<p class='dn'><em>This article contains a lot of image grids and custom CSS, so it is better viewed on the original website.</em></p>

 <style>
 :root {